Blue Angels: Team members

-Pilots numbered 2–7 are Navy Lieutenant Commanders or Lieutenants, or Marine Corps Majors or Captains.
-The (#7) pilot narrates for a year, and then typically flies Opposing Solo (#6) and then Lead Solo (#5) the following two years, respectively.
-The (#3) pilot moves to the (#4) "Slot" position for their second year.
-Blue Angel (#4) serves as the demonstration Safety Officer, due largely to the perspective they are afforded from the slot position within the formation, as well as their status as a second-year demonstration pilot. (#8) serves as Events Coordinator for two years.
-An Events Coordinator's job is to communicate, manage VIP and media, and make sure each event and airshow is successful.
+Pilots numbered 2–7 are USN lieutenant commanders or lieutenants or USMC majors or captains.
+The (#7) pilot narrates for a year, and then typically flies opposing solo (#6) and then lead solo (#5) the following two years, respectively.
+The (#3) pilot moves to the (#4) "Slot" position for the second year.
+Blue Angel (#4) serves as the demonstration safety officer, due largely to the perspective afforded from the slot position within the formation, as well as status as a second-year demonstration pilot.
+The (#8) pilot, usually a naval flight officer, serves as events coordinator for two years.
+This job is to communicate, manage VIP/media rides, and make sure each event and airshow is successful.

-Since 2008, six female flight officers have been selected.
+Since 2008, seven female flight officers have been selected.
 LCDR Amanda Lee became the first woman to be named as a F/A-18 demonstration pilot.
 She served from 2022 to 2024.
-LCDR Lilly Montana is Events Coordinator for the 2025 season.
-CDR Amy Tomlinson, MAJ Corrie Mays USMC, and LCDR Katlin Forster served as Events Coordinators.
-MAJ Katie Higgins Cook USMC served as a C-130 pilot.
+CDR Lilly Montana is events coordinator for the 2025-26 season.
+CAPT Olivia Bair, USMC, is serving as a C-130 pilot for the 2026 season.
+CDR Amy Tomlinson, MAJ Corrie Mays USMC, and LCDR Katlin Forster served as events coordinators.
+LTCOL Katie Higgins Cook, USMC, served as a C-130 pilot.